Rajput: Female infanticide

-Female Infanticide was practised by Rajputs of low ritual status trying upward mobility as well as Rajputs of high ritual status.
-But there were instances where it was not practised and instances where the mother tried to save the infant girl's life.
-According to the officials in the early Raj era, in Etawah(Uttar Pradesh), the Gahlot, Bamungors and Bais would kill their daughters if they were rich but profit from getting them married if they were poor.
+Female infanticide was practised by Rajputs of low ritual status seeking upward mobility as well as Rajputs of high ritual status.
+However, there were instances where it was not practised and instances where the mother tried to save the infant girl's life.
+According to the officials in the early Raj era, in Etawah (Uttar Pradesh), the Gahlot, Bamungors and Bais would kill their daughters if they were rich but profit from getting them married if they were poor.

 The methods used of killing the female baby were drowning, strangulation, poisoning, "Asphyxia by drawing the umbilical cord over the baby's face to prevent respiration".
 Other ways were to leave the infant to die without food and if she survived the first few hours after birth, she was given poison.
-A common way to poison the infant during breastfeeding was by applying a preparation of poisonous plants like Datura, Madar or Poppy to the mother's breast.
+A common way to poison the infant during breastfeeding was by applying a preparation of poisonous plants like Datura, madar, or poppy to the mother's breast.

 Social activists in the early nineteenth century tried to stop these practices by quoting Hindu Shastras:

 Infanticide has unintended consequences.
 The Rajput clans of lower ritual status married their daughters to Rajput men of higher ritual status who had lost females due to infanticide.
-Thus, the Rajputs of lower ritual status had to remain unmarried or resorted to other practices like marrying widows, levirate marriages(marrying brother's widow) as well as marrying low caste women such as Jats and Gujars or nomads.
+Thus, the Rajputs of lower ritual status had to remain unmarried or resorted to other practices like marrying widows, levirate marriages (marrying brother's widow) as well as marrying low-caste women such as Jats and Gujars or nomads.
 This resulted in widening the gap between Rajputs of low ritual status and Rajputs of high ritual status.

 In the late 19th century, to curb the practice, the act VIII of 1870 was introduced.
 A magistrate suggested:

 However, the practical application of the law faced hurdles.
 It was difficult to prove culpability as in some cases the Rajput men were employed at a distance although the infants could be killed at their connivance.
 In most cases, Rajput men were imprisoned only for a short time.
 Between 1888 and 1889, the proportion of girl children rose to 40%.
 However, the act was abolished in 1912 as punishments were unable to stop infanticide.
 A historian concludes that "the act, which only scraped the surface of the problem had been unable to civilize or bring about a social change in a cultural world devaluing girl children".
 In addition to Rajputs, it was observed that Jats and Ahirs also practised infanticide.